marshallflax/vision/AWS_Developer.md

 - Drift
   - Caused by manual changes
   - Q: Can we periodically monitor all stacks for drift?
+  - StackSet
+    - StackSet drift detection may be aborted if it is taking too long
+    - Note: if a Stack instance is modified through CF directly, that isn't considered a drift
 - Stack policies
   - Can protect resources (e.g. RDS) from updates, etc.

+### AWS Service Catalog

+- Portfolio is a collection of products, each of which is defined by a CF Template
+  - Users may have IAM rights to different portfolios
+- Self-service portal ... governance, consistency, standardization
+  - Integration with ServiceNow, etc
+- Stack set constraints
+  - Accounts, Regions (and order thereof), Permissions
+- Launch constraints
+  - IAM Role allowing launch, update, and/or termination without rights to underlying resources
+    - Q: Is Full access to `ec2:*,sns:*` really needed???
+- `./mapping.yml` specifies which templates are for which products
+  - Then a Lambda function can (upon commit to prod branch) call `SyncServiceCatalogFunction`

 ## Integration and Messaging